privacy-scaling-explorations/zkevm-specs/specs/opcode/01ADD_03SUB.md

-# ADD and SUB op code
+# ADD and SUB opcodes

 ## Procedure